 - Evidenced-Based Practice

 - Transitions to Practice

-For general questions or questions related to curriculum and coursework, contact: Debra Kramlich, PhD., RN, CNE, CCRN-K, assistant professor and assistant director for A.B.S.N. education at email@example.com.
+For general questions or questions related to curriculum and coursework, contact: Debra Kramlich, PhD., RN, CNE, CCRN-K, associate professor and assistant director for A.B.S.N. education at firstname.lastname@example.org.

 Whether you’re practicing basic skills on fellow nursing students, learning emergency medical techniques with high fidelity patient simulators, or caring for people in clinical practice settings, in UNE’s Nursing program, you’re always learning by doing.